21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 Under Whirlpool CLI, click "Initialize" and use your pairing code.

-After successful pairing, you need to click the "Log in" button and enter the [passphrase](/en/passphrase) you used during creation the wallet.
+After successful pairing, you need to click the "Log in" button and enter the [passphrase](/en/passphrase) you used when creating the wallet.

 {{% image "/img/ronin-15.jpg" /%}}

-Finally, you enter the Whirlpool interface and can remix UTXO 24/7 while your node is running.
+Finally, you can enter the Whirlpool interface and remix UTXO 24/7 while your node is running.

 {{% image "/img/ronin-16.jpg" /%}}